 If you feel tired throughout your day, have difficulty concentrating, or wake up with a headache, you may be suffering from sleep apnea or obstructive sleep apnea – a more serious medical condition.
 Although you may not realize you are not getting a full night’s rest, treating your sleep apnea will get you feeling better than ever!
 Everyone needs a peaceful night’s rest in order to feel their best.
 No matter what the reason is for your sleep apnea, there is a solution out there!
 Call Dr. Maria Yazji Orthodontics today to talk about your options!

-Affordable Treatment for Sleep Apnea in 33065 – Are you an excessively loud snorer?
+Obstructive Sleep Apnea Treatment in Miami – Are you an excessively loud snorer?
 Do you wake up in the mornings inexplicably tired and already low on precious energy?
-Does your partner tell you that they are worried about you because eventually, after every whispered “Goodnight,” you silently stop breathing during sleep?
+Does your partner tell you that they are worried about you because eventually after every whispered “Goodnight,” you silently stop breathing during sleep?
 If so, you might just be suffering from Obstructive Sleep Apnea, otherwise known as OSA.

 OSA is a potentially serious medical condition and sleep disorder that is marked by a temporary stop in one’s breathing during sleep.
 It is caused by a range of possible issues.
 The most common factor that contributes to sleep apnea is excess weight/obesity, which in turn leads to the excess soft tissue of the mouth/throat area.
 When these areas become relaxed during sleep, they effectively droop downwards and can cause airway blockages.
 This explains the freight train that crosses through your bedroom multiple times each night.
 And no, it’s not the Hogwarts Express – it’s you!